-At PhantomBuster we aim to make your life that little bit easier by helping you achieve your goals by not having to lift a finger - all you should have to do is set things up, then let your strategies run in the background and gather data just like that!
-Here, we wanted to gather all of our favorite tricks for doing this in one place.
+At PhantomBuster we aim to make your life easier by helping you achieve your goals without lifting a finger - all you have to do is set it up, then let your strategies run in the background and gather data for you!
+Here, we've gathered all of our favorite tricks for doing this in one place.

 - Schedule automatic launches